Dyalog/ride/docs/protocol.md

 Command names and their arguments are case-sensitive.

-:exclamation: was: case-insensitive
+:red_circle: was: case-insensitive

 If the receiver of a message does not recognise it, it should ignore it.

 The connection may be closed at any time, leaving some messages undelivered or unprocessed.

-:question: Why say the above?
+:red_circle: Why say the above?
 Isn't it obvious for anything to do with networking?

 #Connection setup and teardown